11 Sea and Self Drive Day Trips from Townville

 Day Trip 10: Cardwell and Cardwell Spa Pool

 Another 53 km north of Ingham is the coastal town of Cardwell.
-Walk the Cardwell Jetty and foreshore enjoying the views of Rockingham Bay and Hinchinbrook Island.
+Walk the Cardwell Jetty and foreshore, enjoying the views of Rockingham Bay and Hinchinbrook Island.
 Along the path, there are memorials and sculptures, including three large Bagu, which were inspired by the fire-making of the Traditional Owners of North Queensland.

-Cardwell is a great place to stop for lunch with many local restaurants and takeaways.
+Cardwell is a great place to stop for lunch, with many local restaurants and takeaways.
 We recommend Jesse’s Cardwell Pies.
 He parks his van closer to the southern end of the foreshore and usually sells out of his delicious pastries by 1 pm.

 Local tip: During the dry season, the Cardwell Spa Pool can look more like a brown puddle so check recent reviews on Google Maps before going.

 The Cardwell Forest Drive is 26 km if you complete the entire loop with stops at Cardwell Lookout, Attie Creek Falls, Dead Horse Creek, and Cardwell Spa Pool.
 As we were short of time and cautious of the gravel road with a 2WD, we only visited Cardwell Spa Pool from Ellerbeck Road.
-This swimming hole is mainly well known due to its striking blue colour when full.
+This swimming hole is mainly well known because of its striking blue colour when full.

 Day Trip 11: Hinchinbrook Island

 Australia has so many wild and wonderful islands; it’s hard to know which ones are deserving of a full day of your holiday itinerary.
-What makes Hinchbrook unique is the Jurassic-like landscape and cloud-covered mountains.
+What makes Hinchinbrook unique is the Jurassic-like landscape and cloud-covered mountains.
 There are no resorts or restaurants in this completely undeveloped paradise.
 Only remote camping areas with a maximum of 40 people are allowed at one time.

 Day-trippers can also visit Hinchinbrook is with a fishing charter company.
 Westofish runs half-day and full-day tours to the island, including to Zoe Falls and Mulligan Falls.